patchshorts/cgodwin.io/src/posts/designing-planning-cloud-architecture.md

 Durability in the cloud is the ability to retrieve data placed there in the future.
-This means not losing volumes, files, objects and the immediate replacability and reproducability of any resources that are not functioning correctly.
+This means not losing volumes, files, objects and the immediate replacability and reproducibility of any resources that are not functioning correctly.

-#### Observability Requiremtents
+#### Observability Requirements
 Observability requirements are those that enable a system to be monitored and its performance to be assessed and internal states to be known.
-They are typically concerned with aspects such as the availability of data, the ability to detect and diagnose faults, and the ability to predict future behaviour.
+They are typically concerned with aspects such as the availability of data, the ability to detect and diagnose faults, and the ability to predict future behavior.
 In many cases, these requirements will need to be trade-offs between conflicting goals, such as the need for timely data versus the need for comprehensive data.